Gophers volleyball keeps soaring despite a brutally tough schedule

-As a high school junior in Texas, Jenna Wenaas saw the Gophers volleyball team for the first time when she attended a match at Texas in 2019.
+As a high school junior in Texas, Jenna Wenaas saw the Gophers volleyball team for the first time when she attended a match at the University of Texas in 2019.

 Scheduling tough nonconference opponents has been a staple for McCutcheon and many of the Big Ten's elite volleyball programs.
 They're eager to prepare themselves for the grind of conference play — and for advancing deep into the NCAA tournament.

-"Coming here I knew they would play big names all the time, even outside of the Big Ten," Wenaas, a junior outside hitter, said.
+"Coming here I knew they would play big names all the time, even outside of the Big Ten," said Wenaas, a junior outside hitter.
 "I was expecting that.
 That's part of the reason why I wanted to come here."

 The No. 3-ranked Gophers (3-1) lead the Big Ten with six ranked opponents on their non-league schedule this year, giving them the No. 2 strength of schedule in the country, according to masseyratings.com.